 </script>

+Note Shader attribute variables have names that begin with a lowercase a, as in aVertexPosition.

 The script element type is set to x-shader/x-vertex because that is a common convention for shaders.
 As you will see, the id field with the value VertexShader allows you to identify and load this vertex shader into memory.

 The GLSL attribute keyword identifies per-vertex data that will be passed to the vertex shader in the GPU.
 In this case, the aVertexPosition attribute is of data type vec3 or an array of three floating-point numbers.
-As you will see in later steps, aVertexPosition will contain vertex positions for a square.
+As you will see in later steps, aVertexPosition will be set to reference to the vertex positions for the unit square.

 The gl_Position is a GLSL built-in variable, specifically, an array of four floating-point numbers that must contain the vertex position.
 In this case, the fourth position of the array will always be 1.0.
 The code shows the shader converting the aVertexPosition into a vec4 and passing the information to WebGL.